 - The title of the blog is more important than you think it is.
 After all, we are known to judge a book by its cover.

 - Don’t forget SEO.

-- Once you have your blog post ready for publishing, recheck your content, images, and SEO.
+- Once your blog post is ready for publishing, recheck your content, images, and SEO.
 This is called a pre-publishing check.

 There are a lot of online platforms where you can create your blog for free.
 Some of the popular platforms include WordPress, Blogger, Medium, and Wix.